 Son Irwin "Oscar" Harbaugh (1927-2014) was born on Jan.
 20, 1927 in Maple Summit.

-Irwin wedded Opal Rugg ( ? - ? ), and their marriage endured for 69 years.
+Irwin wedded Opal Rugg ( ? - ? ), and their marriage endured for an extraordinary 69 years.

 Their five sons were Roger Harbaugh, Dale Harbaugh, Michael Ray Harbaugh, James Harbaugh and David Harbaugh.

 Oscar was employed for many years with the Baltimore and Ohio Railroad.
 He later worked at Seven Springs Mountain Resort and Donegal Highlands Golf Course.
 In his spare time, Oscar enjoyes sports and games such as bowling, baseball, golf and horseshoes.
 In 2005, he was inducted into the hall of fame of the Somerset County Old Timer's Baseball Association.

 Toward the end of his life, Oscar was admitted as a resident of Siemon Lakeview Manor.
 He died there at the age of 87 on Oct.
 2, 2014.
 Funeral services were held at Rockwood Christ United Methodist Church, led by Rev. John Phipps.
 Interment was in Mt.
 Zion Cemetery in Markleton, with an obituary appearing in the Greensburg Tribune-Review.